 How to Let Go of an Employee

 Letting go of an employee is never an easy task.
 People depend on their job for an income and to provide for themselves.
-However, when someone violates company policy, isn’t contributing in a satisfactory manner, or if budget cuts need to be made, it inevitably has to happen.
+However, letting go and firing employees is inevitable.
+This can happen when someone violates company policy, isn’t contributing in a satisfactory manner, or with budget cutst.
 In order to navigate this tricky task, check out our tried and true tips from industry experts.

 Outline Policies in Your Employee Handbook